 7) Central nervous involvement: Frequently cranial nerve involvement, in particular affecting the facial nerve, less frequently the optic or oculomotor nerves.
 It can also present with leptomeningitis, diabetes insipidus, hypopituitarism, spinal cord disease, polyneuropathy, and small fiber neuropathy.

-8) Cardiac involvement: Symptoms of arrhythmias or conduction disturbances, symptoms of heart failure.
+8) Cardiac involvement: Symptoms of arrhythmias or conduction disturbances, or symptoms of heart failure.

 10) Head and neck disease: Nasal congestion, epistaxis, anosmia, hoarseness, stridor, and dysphagia.